UpCloudLtd/upcloud-python-api/docs/IP-address.md

 ## Update

-At the moment only the ptr_record (reverse DNS) of an IP can be changed.
+At the moment only the ptr_record (reverse DNS) of an IP address can be changed.

 ```python